mh0rst/CheckTrackedProjects/README.md

 # CheckTrackedProjects
 Java tool to check tracked AOSP projects from Android manifests for updates between tags.

 It takes the name of a new and old AOSP tag, and checks the tracked projects in the android manifest for updates introduced by the new tag.
+If the Android manifest parameter is omitted, the tool prints all projects that were updated between the given tags.

 ## Requirements
 - JDK 8